-Date: F PLANS, SPECIFICATIONS, AND ESTIMATES PACKAGE
+TRANSMITTAL OF PLANS, SPECIFICATIONS, AND ESTIMATES PACKAGE

+Date:

-Financial Project ID(s)
+Financial Project ID(s):

-Proposal/Contract ID: T :Letting Date:
+Proposal/Contract ID: T Letting Date:

 County: State Road No.:

-Federal Funds: 🗆 No 🖾 ' Yes Federal Aid No.:
+es Federal Aid No.:

+Work Type:

-Specifications and Estimates Director of Transportation Development (Production) certified that the Plans, (PS&E) Package is complete, has no known errors or omissions, has been her biddability, and is ready to advertise for construction.
+Plans, Specifications and Estin strict Director of Transportation Development (Production) certified that the nates (PS&E) Package is complete, has no known errors or omissions, has lity and biddability, and is ready to be advertised for construction.

 The following items transmit ted as noted:

-SET (SHEETS): c (If "Electronic", the Electronic Plans Package was reviewed by and posted to the server on//).
+IEETS), SPECIFICATIONS PACKAGE (PAGES): The Electronic and posted to the server on//.

-SEALED SPECIFICATIONS F PACKAGE (PAGES): ons Package was reviewed by and posted

-ESTIMATES OFFICE INFORM The Authorization Estimate the server on / / e will be reviewed by and will be posted to
+ESTIMATES OFFICE INFORM IATION:

+e, will be reviewed by District Estimates and posted to the server along with oposal, by the Plans to Tallahassee date.
+At the time of posting, transfer ject files to Central Office.

-FEDERAL AID OFFICE INFO Federal Aid Oversight:
+FEDERAL AID OFFICE INFOR RMATION:

+Federal Aid Oversight:
-CONTRACTS OFFICE INFOR Contract Time:

-\square No \square Yes (If yes, Start Date:/)

-Flexible Start Time: \Box No \Box Yes (If yes, Calendar Days)

-Acquisition Time: □ Standard □ Other (days)

-Lead-based paint: \Box No \Box Yes (If yes, is it greater than 51% of the work? \Box No \Box Yes)

-Alternative Contracting: (If yes, Type:

-cord: User Cost Per Day \$ Maximum Days)

-st 22-A submitted to District Specs.
-Office:

-atory? 🗆 No 🗆 Yes (Date: / / / Time: A.M./P.M.)

-(Contact Person and F Phone:

-(Location of Conference ce:

-SPECIAL NOTES and REQU REMENTS (List/Explain):

-If any items are missing please contact,

-Contact Name and Phone Number
+Prin it Name of FHWA Engineer Date: Lead-based paint: Alternative Contracting: (If yes, Type: (If Lump Sum, Checklis Pre-Bid Conference Manda Calendar Days No Yes (If yes, Start Date: / / ) No Yes (If yes, Calendar Days) Standard Other ( days) No Yes (If yes, is it greater than 51% of the work?
+No Yes) No Yes St 22-A submitted to District Specifications: No Yes) tory?
+No Yes (Date: / / Time: A.M./P.M.)
+(Contact Person and P (Location of Conference e:) SPECIAL NOTES and REQUI REMENTS (List/Explain): If any items are missing plea Se contact, Contact Name and Phone Number

-Exhibit 20-A Transmittal of Plans, Specifications, and Estimates Package Sheet 2 of 2
+Exhibit 20-A Transmittal of Plans, Specifications and Estimates Package Sheet 2 of 2